Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Evaluation and Results

-A standard process in machine learning for evaluating a model's performance is by testing the model against a set of data that were not in the training set.
+A standard process for evaluating a model's performance in machine learning is by testing it against data that was not in the training set.
 For this paper, the test set is the 8 separate mission runs addressed in \S\ref{sec:req:dc} and the performance measurement is the mean squared error loss.

-Due to the space constraints, the results are explained in \app{\ref{appendix:eval_sur}}.
 It provides the following insight:

 \insight{The surrogate models managed to learn the target function since important functions in safety critical systems, such as state estimator, are designed to be predictable, especially \wrt the correlation between their ins and outs.}